paragchaudhuri/convoScripts/README.md

 # replaceNrender
 This is an iClone 7 plugin for the iit bombay convocation project.

-It loads a iClone master project for the convocation, **replaces** the student avatar in it with avatars selected from a list, customizes the accessories on the avatar as per file name and then **renders** the project.
+It loads a iClone master project for the convocation, **replaces** the student avatar in it with avatars selected from a list, customizes the accessories on the avatar as per filename based customizations, and then **renders** the project.

 ## To download the script
 Use